Chartered accountant Howard Hackney provides need-to-know answers to questions about PAYE

 All employees have a coding notice, which enables their employer to calculate the correct amount of tax payable.
 The coding notice will take into account benefits-in-kind.
 However, the NI payable on benefits is known as Class 1A NI and you need to calculate this annually at 5 April for payment by 19 July.

-Since April 2013, almost all employers have been required to operate a new online PAYE system.
-Pay, NI and tax deductions are reported to HMRC each time you make a payment to an employee on or before the payment date.
+Pay, NI and tax deductions are reported to HMRC, including any statutory payments, each time you make a payment to an employee on or before the payment date.

 Each monthly pay slip will show the amount of tax and NI deducted for that month and the amount for the year to date.
 At the end of the tax year (5 April), each employee must be issued with a P60, which details gross income paid, all deductions and the amount of net PAYE.